vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 ## Classes

-Classes in Python work similar as in Javascript.
+Classes in Python work similarly as in Javascript.
 Defined by keyword `class` and class name.
 Constructor is called in Python `__init__`.

-The first argument is `self` which is a replacement of `this` to access current class instance.
-This is a bit weird for me because you must pass it as argument. 😕
+The first argument is `self` which is a replacement of `this` to access the current class instance.
+This is a bit weird for me because you must pass it as an argument. 😕

 ```python
 class Person: